MChronak/UniTreat/README.txt

 The calibration_curve_values function makes a calibration curve of the given values by the user.
 The calibration_curve_datasets does the same, only using datasets for Y values instead of given values.

+Import_mean_ratios uploads a file, and gives the elemental ratio calculation of the chosen analytes.

 More functions with more capabilities are on the way.